 This would be a great multi-series gathering, and lends itself well to seed sharing with your fellow homesteaders!

 PERGOLA BUILDING PARTY

-Get the tools and materials ahead of time, have friends over to help out and enjoy dinner under your new pergola!
+Get the tools and materials for this DIY homestead project ahead of time, then have friends over to help out and enjoy dinner under your new pergola!
 (Here’s a great how-to post on building an easy, DIY pergola)